 - Reply to them, thanking them or addressing their comment

 They are free to get started with and plugin to WordPress easily.

-The more content of yours they consume, the better.
+The more time they spend on your site, the more content of yours they consume, the better.

 At the bottom of each post, include links to related, recent, popular or recommended posts.
 Call it “Posts you may also like” or similar.